 Because many companies post earnings reports on a similar schedule, the stock market's annual calendar is divided into four quarterly periods known as earnings seasons.

 Stock Market Fiscal Year

-A public company establishes an annual reporting schedule based on its fiscal year.
-The fiscal year is a 12-month period established for financial accounting purposes.
+A publicly traded company establishes an annual reporting schedule based on its fiscal year.
+According to Nasdaq, the fiscal year is a consecutive 12-month period ending in the fourth fiscal quarter established for financial accounting purposes.
 It may or may not coincide with the calendar year.
 This means that every public company could operate on a different fiscal year schedule.

-For example, the fiscal year for General Motors begins on Jan.
-1 and ends on Dec.31, but the fiscal year for the federal government begins on Oct.1 and ends on Sept.
+For example, based on Wall Street Journal reports, the fiscal year for General Motors begins on Jan.
+1 and its fourth quarter ends on Dec.
+31, but USA.gov says the fiscal year for the federal government begins on Oct.
+1 and ends on Sept.
 30 in the following calendar year.
-A company releases its annual financial report at the end of each fiscal year.
+A company releases its annual financial report at the end of each fiscal year or fourth quarter.

 Stock Market Quarters

 Under the Securities Exchange Act of 1934, public companies are required to file quarterly financial reports with the U.S. Securities and Exchange Commission.
-These reports, known as 10-Q reports, provide a detailed accounting of a company's financial results for the most recent quarter of its operations.
+These reports, known as 10-Q reports, provide a detailed accounting of a company's financial results, including dividends, for the most recent quarter of its operations.